jfrog/artifactory-user-plugins/storage/quotaWarnSlack/README.md

 Usage
 -----

 This plugin is a scheduled task, fired every 60s.
-You can change this at the begining of the quotaWarnSlack.groovy : `executionInterval = 60000`
+If needed, you can change this at the begining of the quotaWarnSlack.groovy : `executionInterval = 60000`

 ### Limit the number of messages ###
-At the begining of que plugin script you can select one of the two provided strategies for limiting the number of notification messages :
+At the begining of que plugin script you can also select one of the two provided strategies for limiting the number of notification messages :

 - Send one message every 60 alerts until the alert is over (Default)
 ```JAVA